TJones305/GXBC_2020/ReadMe.md

 Images came from a variety of sources.
 Credit goes to the following:

 Gerrards Cross Bowls Club
-Buckinghamshire Bowls Association
+Buckinghamshire Bowls Association - footer and news page Bowls England - footer and news page
-Bowls England

 Video links were found on Youtube and credit goes to their creators Bowls Manawantu and Canadian Bowls Association.